 Oil Change Timing

 The top myth about car repairs is about the timing of oil changes.
-The rule of thumb for oil changes is to get it done at every 3,000 miles.
+The rule of thumb for oil changes is to get it done every 3,000 miles.
 This really depends on what vehicle you are driving and the older vehicles should definitely keep this rule in place.
 For the models that were built in 2008, then the advice is to have the oil changed on the car around every 7,000 miles or so rather than 3,000.
 Also, if the vehicle uses a diesel engine, then you can get away with it for even longer.
-So, it is better to consult with a reputed car repairing center in this regard and then take their suggestion for this oil changes.
-They will inspect your car and suggest you the probable issues and their solutions instantly.
+So, it is better to consult with a reputed car repairing center in this regard and then take their suggestion for these oil changes.
+They will inspect your car and suggest probable issues and their solutions instantly.

 Dealership Required Maintenance

 You don’t always need to get your car repairs done at the dealership even if it is covered by warranty.
 You won’t void the warranty if you get the oil changed somewhere else or even other maintenance work.
 Simply keep the various receipts for the work so that you can show them to the dealers during your insurance claim.
 You can take care of the maintenance work yourself, which can not only save you time but also money as well.
 The most important thing in this area is to keep records and receipts of every maintenance work that is done on the vehicle.
-But it is better to go for the warranty and if you have manufacturer’s warranty then you can save lots of amount by availing their own services.
+But it is better to go for the warranty and if you have a manufacturer’s warranty then you can save lots of amounts by availing of their own services.